-You know, Writing a book is damm easy when you compare it to editing a book.
+You know, writing a book is damn easy when you compare it to editing a book.

 Wait, wait.
 I don’t mean to scare you but this is what everyone is doing.

 But for you, as my community members, it will not be a difficult process.
-I will tell you the major thing that you can use to edit any book seamlessly.
+I will tell you the secret that you can use to edit any book seamlessly.